Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 ### binary

-As I have said at the beginning, we now have three type of contexts from which we do encoding:
+As I have said at the beginning, we now have three types of contexts from which we do encoding:

 - binary
 - non-binary without masked symbol